cyberark/conjur/design/oss_suite_release.md

     unless the build is green

 The GitHub landing page will include:
-- An organized view of the GitHub repositories that are part of the Conjur OSS Suite Release
+- An organized view of the GitHub repositories that are part of the Conjur Open Source Suite Release

-The Conjur OSS documentation will include:
+The Conjur Open Source documentation will include:
-- A page for Conjur OSS Suite releases
+- A page for Conjur Open Source Suite releases
-- Updates to the "Get Started" flow and/or to OSS suite component pages directing end users to use
+- Updates to the "Get Started" flow and/or to Conjur Open Source suite component pages directing end users to use

-The GitHub repositories for OSS Suite components will include:
+The GitHub repositories for Conjur Open Source Suite components will include:
-- Updated READMEs that include a snippet on using the versions available in the latest Conjur OSS Suite Release when using the given component
+- Updated READMEs that include a snippet on using the versions available in the latest Conjur Conjur Open Source Suite Release when using the given component
-- Updated standards for creating component releases to ensure they are compatible with the OSS suite release
+- Updated standards for creating component releases to ensure they are compatible with the Conjur Open Source suite release
   - We will draft standards on GitHub tagging, creating GitHub releases, using releases vs prereleases, CHANGELOG structure, GitHub release notes, etc.
   - For example: